MicrosoftDocs/power-platform/power-platform/admin/legacy-capacity-storage.md

 ### I have storage licenses from the legacy licensing model, and I also purchased new model storage licenses.
 Which report will I see?

-You'll see the report for the [new licensing model](capacity-storage.md).
+You will see the [Microsoft Dataverse capacity-based storage](capacity-storage.md) report.

 ### Do I get notified through email when my org is over capacity?

 Yes, tenant admins are notified through email on a weekly basis if their org is at or over capacity.

 Additionally, tenant admins will also be notified once their org reaches 15% of available capacity, and once more when their org reaches 5% of available capacity.

 ### What are tables ending in “- analytics” in my capacity report?

-Tables ending in “– Analytics” are tables used by one or more Insights applications, for example Sales Insights, Customer Service Hub, or Field Service and resource scheduling and optimization analytics dashboard to generate predictive insights and/or analytics dashboards.
-The data is synched from Dataverse tables.
-See **More information** below for documentation covering the installed Insights applications and the tables used to create insights and dashboards.
+Tables ending in "– Analytics" are tables used by one or more Insights applications, for example Sales Insights, Customer Service Hub, or Field Service.

+Resource scheduling and optimization analytics dashboards generate predictive insights and require data that is synched from Dataverse tables.

+See **More information** below for documentation covering the installed Insights applications and the "– Analytics" tables used to create insights and dashboards.

 **More information:**
 - [Sales Insights ](/dynamics365/ai/sales/help-hub#get-started)